-A Tennessee licensed winery may blend wine manufactured by the winery with other wine, fortified wine, distilled wine, or non-alcoholic products; provided, that the winery does not add to the wine distilled spirits, as defined under federal law on the effective date of this act, that were derived from a type of grain or product other than wine.
-The winery license authorizes the holder of the license to place the wine in containers or bottles.
-Out-of-state residents may apply for and obtain a winery license issued in accordance with this section.67
+A Tennessee licensed winery may blend wine manufactured by the winery with other wine, fortified wine, distilled wine, or non-alcoholic products, provided that the winery does not add to the wine distilled spirits, as defined under federal law on the effective date of this act, that were derived from a type of grain or product other than wine.
+The winery license authorizes the license holder to place the wine in containers or bottles.
+Out-of-state residents may apply for and obtain a winery license issued per this section.67

-Wineries and farm wine producers may have their wine distilled, blended, or fortified with distilled wine spirits made from their wine by manufacturers and may receive from manufacturers the wine created by such distilling, blending, or fortifying, and such distilled, blended, or fortified wine is the sole property of the winery or farm wine producer; provided, that no distilled spirits that were derived from a type of grain or product other than wine, were added to the wine.
+Wineries and farm wine producers may have their wine distilled, blended, or fortified with distilled wine spirits made from their wine by manufacturers and may receive from manufacturers of the wine created by such distilling, blending, or fortifying, and such distilled, blended, or fortified wine is the sole property of the winery or farm wine producer; provided that no distilled spirits derived from a grain or product other than wine were added to the wine.

-Wineries and farm wine producers may also sell wine to manufacturers licensed pursuant to § 57-3-202, and such wine, and a product that may result from the blending, distilling, or fortifying of such wine by the manufacturer, is the sole property of the manufacturer.
+Wineries and farm wine producers may also sell wine to manufacturers licensed under § 57-3-202, and such wine, and a product that may result from the manufacturer's blending, distilling, or fortifying of such wine, is the manufacturer's sole property.
 The transactions are not subject to taxation.